Akzo Nobel rejects $22 billion PPG bid, looks to spin off chemicals

 Akzo, which has net debt of 1.25 billion euros, fell short of analyst earnings estimates in the last three months of 2016, as its marine and energy sectors weighed.
 Restructuring costs also pressured results.

 In January PPG reported adjusted full year operating income of $1.55 billion.
-It has net debt of $3.8 billion and a market capitalization of $27 billion.
+It has net debt of $3.8 billion and a market capitalisation of $27 billion.

-Akzo is being advised by Lazard and HSBC.
-PPG is being advised by Goldman Sachs.

-(Additional reporting by Thomas Escritt, Arno Schuetze, Thyagaraju Adinarayan and Danilo Masoni)
+(Additional reporting by Thomas Escritt Thyagaraju Adinarayan and Danilo Masoni; Editing by Alexander Smith and Keith Weir)

-((This May 26th story corrects paragraph 12 to show Falih was speaking at news conference not to Reuters and adds comment on listing))

-Soft drink maker PepsiCo Inc is in talks to acquire All Market Inc, the owner of coconut water brand Vita Coco, whose celebrity investors include Madonna and Matthew McConaughey, people familiar with the matter said on Friday.